 Most gym goers, especially beginners often think about the best chest workouts for definition.
 There are actually a variety of workouts that you can combine and basic exercises that you can perform in order to build mass and definition to your pectorals.
 The chest has actually two parts, which are the upper and the lower pectoral muscles.
 The upper part or the clavicular portion is attached to the clavicle or the collarbone and to the several areas of the ribs.
 The sternal or lower part is attached to the ribs and to the lower part of the sternum.

 There are several functions of the chests aside from aesthetics.
 It assists while pitching a ball underhand, opening a cap off the bottle, swimming the classical crawl stroke and when executing parallel bar dips.
-Having great and well defined chests is an asset both for aesthetic reasons and for functional reasons in sports.
+Having great and well-defined chests is an asset both for aesthetic reasons and for functional reasons in sports.
 Definition for the chests requires a wide variety of exercises in order to target the upper and lower part of the chests, the inner part, the outer portion which defines the chests and the ribcage as well.
-All these particular areas when become well defined al make up the quality of a great chest.
+All these particular areas when become well defined all make up the quality of a great chest.

 Training the Chest

 Targeting the chest with the use of the presses promotes strength and mass.
 It is then important to perform the three basic types of barbell presses in your program.
-These are the Flat bench press, the inclined bench press and the declined bench press.
+These are the Flat bench press, the incline bench press and the declined bench press.
 These barbell bench presses target the middle portion of the chest, the upper area and the lower part respectively.
 Since the angles vary with each type of press, the emphasis on the different areas of the chest become prominent.

-However, great chest development does not revolve with bench press alone.
+However, great chest development does not revolve with the bench press alone.
 You can also perform flys, dips and pullovers with your program.
 When you are training for definition, it is wise to include different exercises in your program that target the different areas of the chest.

-One great example is provided below.
+One example workout is provided below: